 The poodle is a fantastic dog breed and is perhaps one of the friendliest and most entertaining dogs for the entire family.
-Poodles are easy to train, loads of fun, and quite energetic.
+Poodles are easy to train, fun, and energetic.

-They like to be with people most of the time and definitely hate being in a kennel.
+They are eager to please and like to be with people most of the time.
+They dislike being isolated or placed in a kennel.

 According to a study conducted by the Wagging Mongrel, the standard poodle leaves the Labrador breed in the dust with its average speed of 20 mph (32km/h).